JamesDoonan1/computational_theory/README.md

 ## 📌 Research

-### 🔹   Miller-Rabin Primality Test vs. Trial Division (√n) – Brief Explanation
+### 🔹   Miller-Rabin Primality Test vs. with Square Root Optimisation – Brief Explanation
 - The **Miller-Rabin primality test** is a probabilistic algorithm.
 It's method uses modular exponentiation and Fermat’s Little Theorem to test if a number behaves like a prime. it's efficiency is much faster for large numbers.
 It's used in cryptography(e.g RSA key generation).
 It's accuracy is not 100% guaranteed, but highly reliable with multiple tests.
 - The **Trial Division with Square Root Optimisation** is a deterministic algorithm.
 It's method checks divisibility only up to √n since a composite number must have a factor ≤ √n.
 It's efficiency is slower for larger numbers, nut **always** correct.

+### 🔹  Implementation

 | Method | Type | Time Complexity | Best For | Guaranteed Accuracy? |
 |------|------------|------------|------------|------------|